2020 State of the Union Address: Speaker Pelosi ripping up speech

 Reaction to Pelosi tearing up the speech followed party lines in the days following the SOTU.
 White House counselor Kellyanne Conway described it as a "temper tantrum" which she believed was typical for Pelosi.
 "America saw an incorrigible child ripping up the State of the Union," Conway told reporters the day after the speech.
 "I think it shows you how petty and peevish and partisan the Democratic Party has become."
 Representative Hakeem Jeffries of New York, the chairman of the House Democratic Caucus, praised Pelosi's actions saying, "As far as I'm concerned, a shredder wasn't available, and so she did what she needed to do."
 Representative Lois Frankel, Democrat of Florida, said "I think she did the only thing she could do within the realm of respectability.
 She basically said she had had it."

+Then President Trump, along with future Speaker of the House Mike Johnson, falsely claimed that Pelosi broke Title 18 of the United States Code, Section 2071 by mutilating a record deposited with a member of public office.
+Experts such as William Eskridge, a professor at Yale Law, assert that she was not given an official copy and have confirmed this is a misrepresentation of the law in addition to being a violation of Pelosi's right to expression of free speech.

+Pelosi later stated that she tore up Trump's State of the Union speech because "it was a manifesto of lies".

 Protests

 Several members of Congress boycotted the State of the Union, including Democratic representatives Alexandria Ocasio-Cortez, Ayanna Pressley, Earl Blumenauer, Steve Cohen, Al Green, Hank Johnson, Maxine Waters, and Frederica Wilson.
 Carrying on a tradition started during the 2019 State of the Union Address, Democratic women who attended the speech dressed in white in reference to the women's suffrage movement and wore lapel pins with symbols for the Equal Rights Amendment and global warming (climate change).

 During Trump's speech, after urging Congress to pursue legislation to lower prescription drug prices, several members of Congress began chanting "H.R.
 3" in protest of the Senate's rejection of the Elijah Cummings Lower Drug Costs Now Act.

 Democratic representative Tim Ryan walked out of the State of the Union and published a series of tweets, comparing the event to "watching professional wrestling".
 Gun control activist Fred Guttenberg, invited by Pelosi, was ejected after shouting in response to Trump's remarks about protecting the Second Amendment.

 Democratic congressman Seth Moulton from Massachusetts, a Marine veteran, walked out in protest after Trump touted the support he has given to the military.
 Moulton clarified later that he walked out because "Trump—a draft dodger who has mocked Sen. John McCain, Gold Star families, and soldiers with traumatic brain injury—started talking about the good he has done for our military."